himavamsi/Devops-poc/README.md

-I am developing a Jenkins pipeline for develoying terraform code in GCP
+I am developing a Jenkins pipeline for deploying terraform code in GCP